-The overarching aim for English in the national curriculum is to promote high standards of language and literacy by equipping pupils with a strong command of the spoken and written word, and to develop their love of literature through widespread reading for enjoyment.
+The overarching aim for English in the national curriculum is to promote high standards of language and literacy by equipping pupils with a strong command of the spoken and written word, and to develop their love of literature.

 At Mandeville Primary School, we aim to ensure that all pupils:

 - develop the habit of reading widely and often, for both pleasure and acquiring information

 - have a wide vocabulary, an understanding of grammar and knowledge of linguistic conventions needed for reading, writing and spoken language

 - appreciate our rich and varied literary heritage.

 Skilled word reading involves both the speedy working out of the pronunciation of unfamiliar printed words (decoding) along with the recognition of familiar printed words.
 Underpinning both is the understanding that the letters on the page represent the sounds in spoken words.
 This understanding is why phonics is emphasised in the early teaching of reading.